ProseMirror/website/pages/guide/basics.md

 ProseMirror represents most editing actions the user can take as [commands](##Command), which are objects that implement the action and provide some information about it.
-Keys can be bound to commands, the the items in the menus are also derived from commands.
+Keys can be bound to commands.
+The items in the menus are also derived from commands.

 The set of commands available in a given editor is determined with the [`commands`](##commands) option.
 By default, it'll pull in a set of